 Anyone who uses a needle to inject should dispose of it safely.
 However, sometimes discarded needles or other "sharps" (i.e. syringes, blades or glass) are found in public areas.
 Safe disposal of needles and other sharps saves others from getting hurt accidentally.
-Fortunately, the risk of getting sick if you are pricked is very low.
+Fortunately, the risk of getting infected by an accidental needle stick is rare.

 How to safely dispose of a?needle?